 - International Rehabilitation Council for Torture Victims and Human Rights House.
 “A Practical Guide to the Universal Periodic Review: How NGOs Can Influence the UPR Process.”
 November, 2011.

 - Hannum, Hurst.
 Guide to International Human Rights Practice, 4th ed.
 Leiden: Hotei Publishing, 2004.

 - Office of the UN High Commissioner for Human Rights.
 “Human Rights Council Complaint Mechanism.”

 - Amnesty International, webpage “What we do: United Nations,” updated periodically.

 - Office of the UN High Commissioner for Human Rights.
 “Contributions and participation of ‘other stakeholders’ in the UPR” (Note: All of the large international human rights organizations participate in the UPR process, sometimes in collaboration with local NGOs, sometimes in collaboration with each other, and sometimes on their own.
 Several human rights organizations dedicate website space to presentation of UPR submissions.
 See for example, Human Rights Watch and Federation International des Droits de l’Homme.
 Also see Amnesty International; International Commission of Jurists and Human Rights First.)

 - Complete list of reports by UN Human Rights Special Rapporteurs (Note: including, for example, 2012 reports by rapporteurs on safe water and sanitation; rights of indigenous peoples, trafficking in persons; violence against women.)

 - United Nations Human Rights Council.
 “United Nations Web TV.”
 Webcast database.

 - United Nations Human Rights Council.
-“UN Special Procedures (Joint Statement), 19th Special Session.”
+“UN Special Procedures (Joint Statement on Syria), 19th Special Session.”
 June, 2012.